leonjza/frida-boot/course/1-chapter-1/ld_preload.md

 # LD_PRELOAD

-Before we get our hands dirty with Frida, let's take a detour and implement some hooking ourselves.
+Before we get our hands dirty with Frida, let's take a detour implement some hooking ourselves.
 We will do this by making use of the Linux `LD_PRELOAD` environment variable.
 From `man ld.so` we can read about this variable (and its many, many friends):

 ```text
 LD_PRELOAD